benc-uk/azure-devops-core-docker/readme.md

   * Add a new task (place it after the Publish step in the sequence)
     * Search for "Docker"
     * Add the first task in the list (labeled Docker)
+    * Change 'Container Registry Type' to 'Container Registry' but leave the connection blank
     * Change the new Docker task: in the 'Image Name' field and remove the first part of the image tag and hardcode it, something like `mywebapp:$(Build.BuildId)` also tick the 'Include Latest tag' checkbox
  * Add another new task (place it after the Docker task in the sequence)
     * Search for "Copy Files"
     * Add the task in the list labeled "Copy Files"
-    * Change the new copy task: Change contents to "Dockerfile" and the target folder to "$(build.artifactstagingdirectory)" (no quotes on either)
+    * Change the new copy task: Change contents to `Dockerfile` and the target folder to `$(build.artifactstagingdirectory)` (no quotes on either)
   * Click on the "Options" tab and set the default agent queue to *DockerAgents*
   * Click on the "Triggers" tab and turn on 'Continuous Integration'